department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 ------

 <span id="sbp"></a>
-## How your DIC payments may affect your VA Survivors Pension or Survivor Benefit Plan
+## How your payments for DIC may affect your VA Survivors Pension or Survivor Benefit Plan

-### How do my DIC payments affect my ability to receive a VA Survivors Pension?
+### How do my payments for DIC affect my ability to receive a VA Survivors Pension?

 If we determine that you're eligible for both DIC and [Survivors Pension benefits](/pension/survivors-pension/), we'll pay you whichever benefit gives you the most money. <br>
 [View current VA Survivors Pension benefit rates](/pension/survivors-pension-rates/)